aaronmccall/linebacker/README.md

 - app.js (typical)
     ```javascript
-    //Set the 3 possible state for the accordion
+    //Set the 3 possible states for the accordion
     (function ($) {
       var active